ChrisPC-39/Story-Game-Engine/README.md

 Reading the Json file takes some time, which causes the app to show an error screen for a couple of seconds (if you are in debug mode).
 I don't know how to fix that yet.
 If you are in release mode, this problem will not show up (you will only see a blank screen for a few seconds).

-## TODO:

-Scroll down when an item is added to the list (currently the user is forced to scroll to see new blocks).